ws-cd/ws-cd.github.io/docs/quick_start/knowledge_base.md

 ![img_13.png](/assets/images/quick_start/kb/kb-12.png)

-For now, our PromptAI Helper build is complete.
-It only takes a few steps of input and clicks to complete the construction of the knowledge base.

 ## Statistics

-PromptAI provides users with a report function, and users can view the usage of the project, including the number of visits, Q&A volume, TopN, etc.
+PromptAI provides users with a report function, and users can view the usage of the assistant, including the number of visits, Q&A volume, TopN, etc.
 ![img_14.png](/assets/images/quick_start/kb/kb-13.png)

 ## Tips
-Not only does it support the Web, PromptAI also supports two other types of knowledge bases: Text and File.
-Three different types of knowledge bases can be combined to work together to provide a better service experience.
+Not only does it support webpages, PromptAI also supports other types of knowledge bases: Text and File.
+These different types of knowledge bases can be combined to answer user questions.

 ## FAQ